 It’s a classic situation I see all the time: a trader lands a huge winning day and is thrilled, ready to cash out.
 Then comes the confusion when their payout request gets stuck.
 This rule really forces you to stop thinking about one-off home runs and start planning your profits across the entire process.

-2.2.
-Interplay with other payout requirements (apex 3.0 rules)
+2.3.
+Related payout requirements (Apex 3.0 rules)

 View more:

-3. Adapting your trading strategy for apex's consistency rule
+3. Adapting your trading strategy for Apex’s consistency rule

 Understanding the consistency rule for Apex Trader Funding for payouts is one thing; truly adapting your trading strategy to meet it is another.
 This rule isn’t just a hurdle; it’s a guide that subtly pushes you towards more disciplined and sustainable trading practices.